-The KTM Seremban Railway Station in the state of Negeri Sembilan in Malaysia is a major train station on the KTMB (Keretapi Tanah Melayu Berhad) Malaysian Railways North - South Line and is served by Komuter (commuter), Intercity and ETS high speed Electric Train Services.
+The KTM Seremban Railway Station in the state of Negeri Sembilan in Malaysia is a major train station on the KTMB (Keretapi Tanah Melayu Berhad) Malaysian Railways North - South Line and is served by Komuter (commuter) and ETS high speed Electric Train Services.

-The new high-speed Electric Train Services started operating to and from Seremban on the 10th October 2015, when the new dual track railway line between Gemas and KL Sentral came online.
+The new high-speed Electric Train Services started operating to and from Seremban in October 2015, when the new dual track railway line between Gemas and KL Sentral became operational.

 Now you can travel long distance on ETS trains from Seremban to Penang or up to the Thailand / Malaysian border station of Padang Besar in the state of Perlis.

-You can travel from Seremban to Kuala Lumpur by ETS Train, but it is much easier to take a much more regular Komuter Train (see the Komuter section below).
+You can travel from Seremban to Kuala Lumpur by ETS Train, but it is much easier to take a much more regular Komuter Train (see the Komuter section above).

-Please Note : Intercity Trains have been cancelled from 19th May 2016.
+Please Note : The older diesel Intercity Express Trains to / from Seremban have been cancelled from 19th May 2016.

 You can telephone the KTM Seremban contact number on :

 Or telephone the main KTM call centre on 1-300-88-5862

 You don't need to make an advance booking for Komuter Trains from Seremban, you just turn up and buy your tickets from the ticket counter or the Komuter ticket vending machines.